rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Some of you may need to reference outside sources when writing documentation.
 If you only have a single source, you can include it in your conclusion as a single link, but if you have multiples^1^, you can use superscript to note them in your text^2^ and then list them at the end of your document.
 Note that the positioning of references should come after the "Conclusion" section.

 Following the conclusion, you can have your notations in a numbered list to match the superscript or enter them as links.
-Both examples are shown here:
+Shown here are both examples:

 1. "How Multiples Are Used In Text" by Wordy W. McWords [https://site1.com](https://site1.com)
 2. "Using Superscript In Text" by Sam B. Supersecret [https://site2.com](https://site2.com)